immers-space/activitypub-express/README.md

 [PassportJS](http://www.passportjs.org/)-style authentication,
 where `request.user.username` has the `preferredUsername` of the authorized actor.
 Override this by setting `response.locals.apex.authorizedUserId` to an actor IRI.
-**Determining authorization**: Be default, a request is considered authorized if the `authorizedUserId` is the item's owner.
+**Determining authorization**: By default, a request is considered authorized if the `authorizedUserId` is the item's owner.
 Override this by setting `response.locals.apex.authorized` to `true` (allow) or `false` (deny)